Caridad’s Journey, Part 3: A Childhood of Abuse

 Because of her cutting and emotional outbursts, Caridad was sent to see a psychiatrist.
 She claimed the meeting lasted about five minutes.
 “I was diagnosed with manic depressive bipolar disorder and was forced to take lithium.”
 She hated how the drug made her feel and secretly stopped taking it.
 It wasn’t until recently that a psychiatrist told Caridad she had been misdiagnosed.
 That doctor told her that what she experienced was most likely a trigger cycle.
 “I get triggered consciously or unconsciously from something in my present—a smell, a sound, a sight—about my past, then I become volatile or sad and then come back around to being regulated again only to be triggered again.
 It made a lot more sense to me.”
 The doctor explained to Caridad that her trauma shows up in cycles, and that she may regress into maladaptive behaviors, but with some tools, she can cycle back into more regulated behavior.
 This concept helped Caridad realize healing was a lifelong journey and not a destination.

 Ryan Berg is an author, activist, and longtime youth worker.
 This is the third piece in a series about a young woman whose name has been changed to protect her privacy.
-The next blog post in the series will describe some hopeful times in Caridad’s late childhood.
+Read the next blog post in the series here.
 Read more about the series and its author here.

 1 Reynolds, D. (2005, April 8).
 Foster kids experience far more trouble as adults, study shows.
 The New Standard.
 Retrieved from http://newstandardnews.net/content/index.cfm/items/1655